virsam/sm-808/README.md

 Here is some pseudo code showing the expected interaction and one way to represent the output (you are encouraged to find a better way).
-You can use a command line output, work in the browser or send use an electric circuit.
+You can use a command line output, work in the browser or use an electric circuit.
 Use whatever programming language you want, as long as we can execute your solution.

 ```